-Formerly known as Hulhulé Airport, Malé Airport is officially named Ibrahim Nasir International Airport after the second president of the Maldives, who initiated the construction of the airport in 1960.
-Processing roughly 2.6 million passengers each year, the facility is midway through an expansion that will allow it to double that capacity.
+Formerly known as Hulhulé Airport, Malé Airport is officially named Velana International Airport after the family house name of the second president of the Maldives.
+He initiated the construction of the airport in 1960.

 The airport is situated one mile (2km) northeast of Male.